joshua1988/joshua1988.github.io/_posts/english/2018-04-27-vuejs-us-conf.md

 - captain pangyo
 ---

 My very first English article is about the Vue.js U.S conference experiences in New Orleans that I attended in March, 2018.
-I would like touch on some points and insights that I have learned through this amazing event.
+I would like to touch on some points and insights that I have learned through this amazing event.

 ## Contents
 Detailed information will be delievered soon!